New Patients

 To register as a temporary patient simply contact the local practice you wish to use.
 Practices do not have to accept you as a temporary patient although they do have an obligation to offer emergency treatment.
 You cannot register as a temporary patient at a practice in the town or area where you are already registered.

-Non-English Speakers
+Non-urgent advice: Non-English Speakers

-These fact sheets have been written to explain the role of UK health services, the National Health Service (NHS), to newly-arrived individuals seeking asylum.
-They cover issues such as the role of GPs, their function as gatekeepers to the health services, how to register and how to access emergency services.
+These fact sheets explain the role of UK health services to asylum seekers.
+They cover issues such as the role of GPs and their function as gatekeepers to the health service.
+They also include how to register and how to access emergency services.

 Open the leaflets in one of the following languages: